DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Can coffee scrub clog the drain?

 Worst actually means worst in this case.
-It doesn’t matter even if you use a coffee scrub only once a week.
+It doesn’t matter even if you use this product only once a week.
 It will clog your drain by mixing with residue and oils from soap and other personal care products in your pipe.

 So, if you’re using a coffee scrub, be sure you use a drain filter to avoid getting your drain clogged.
 You can find these drain filters on Amazon or in home improvement stores.